leonidpur/thriftvsgrpc/README.md

 * You have data pushes from servers (think streams)
 * You have discovered important primitive types, which are not supported by Thrift in the best way
 * Your custom data types are over-complicated and you want memory optimization (Arena)
-* You want to cancel long calls
+* You want ability to cancel long calls

 Best wishes!